 The Crescent Tail Bigeye Priacanthus hamrur, is also known as the Lunar-tailed bigeye, Goggle eye, or Moontail bulls eye.
 As can be seen in the images they obtain their name from their large eye and their crescent or lunar shaped tail.
-They have amazing colour change abilities.
+They have amazing colour change abilities and can alternate between red and silver in seconds.

 Crescent Tail Bigeye have a silver pink to red body and are able to switch between red and silver with bars and blotches or without in seconds.
 We have tried to include most of the colour variations in this post.
 They have a large eye and a fairly large mouth which is upturned.
 They grow up to 45 centimeters in length.
 The juveniles have a truncated tail and only when they are full grown does the crescent tail develop.

 IN THE WILD